Grand Theft Auto Online: 2015

 The Heists update, which added five multi-part missions with large payouts that can be completed by teams of four players, was a highly anticipated feature of Grand Theft Auto Online.
 Aside from the heists, the update also introduced Adversary Modes, and several new weapons and vehicles.
 After numerous delays, the Heists update launched on 10 March 2015, suffering some initial technical difficulties due to the increased user load.
 Ill-Gotten Gains Part 1, released on 10 June, added new vehicles, clothing items and weapon decals.
 Some gameplay features were also affected, such as a redesign of the in-game car websites, the addition of a first-person vehicle hood camera in the PlayStation 4 and Xbox One versions, and the ability to cycle through targets when using lock-on missiles, among other minor changes.
 Ill-Gotten Gains Part 2, released on 8 July, added vehicles and weapons.
 It also added the radio station The Lab, previously exclusive to the Windows version of the game, to all other versions.
 This was also the final update for both the Xbox 360 and the PlayStation 3, citing hardware limitations.
 The Freemode Events update launched on 15 September, and added new modes and activities.
 It also added the Rockstar Editor and Director Mode, previously exclusive to the Windows version of the game, to the Xbox One and PlayStation 4 versions.

-Lowriders, released on 10 October, added a new series of missions given by Lamar, new vehicles, vehicle upgrades, weapons (including the machete and machine-pistol), and clothing items.
+Lowriders, released on 10 October, added a new series of missions given by Lamar (Slink Johnson), new vehicles, vehicle upgrades, weapons (including the machete and machine-pistol), and clothing items.
 It also introduced a new vehicle shop, Benny's Original Motor Works, which allows players to customise Lowriders, including upgrades such as interior customisation, hydraulics, and decals.
 Halloween Surprise, released on 29 October, featured two new Halloween-themed vehicles, flashlight and additional masks and ornaments, along with slasher-themed Adversary Modes; the additional content featured in this update was only temporarily, and was removed on 16 November.
 The Executives and Other Criminals update released on 15 December and added new customisable Penthouse Apartments, new vehicles, and a new game mode entitled Extraction, as well as the ability to form organisations of players with exclusive missions.
 The Festive Surprise update returned on 21 December with snowfall, both new and old festive-themed clothes and masks, and a new car.
 It also added a new Adversary Mode, which was released on 23 December.